Getting the Bible to “Click” - GoodKind

 Many of us conclude that we’re dealing with a heart issue.
 If we really loved the Bible, we’d make time for it.
 So the answer, we guess, is to drum up more motivation for Bible reading.

-That’s not completely wrong-headed.
+That’s not entirely wrong-headed.
 After all, the heart certainly plays a huge role here.
-All of us sense that our love for the Bible should be greater than it is, don’t we?
+We all sense that our love for the Bible should be greater than it is, don’t we?
 Whether our Bible reading is flourishing or floundering, we know we should want the Bible more.

-It’s not necessarily that we believe the Bible is dispensable or cheap.
-We’d never say that.
-But our practices might.
-In other words, this isn’t just about the heart.
-This is also about our hands.
-It’s about our habits.
+It’s not necessarily that we believe the Bible is dispensable or cheap—we’d never say that—but our practices might.
+In other words, not reading the Bible isn't just about the heart.
+It's also about our hands.
+Not reading the Bible is about our habits.

 But that’s good news—because habits are in these days.
-Current habit literature reminds us that we are formed just as much by what we do than by what we think or feel (if not moreso).
+Current habit literature reminds us that we are formed just as much by what we do as by what we think or feel (if not more so).
 A collection of good habits creates a good character.
 A good character leaves a good legacy.

 Many short-term rewards drive us in the wrong direction: